athos/Postmortem/README.md

 *completed*, as with the `logs` fn.

 For those who are using older versions (<= 0.4.0), `pm/stats` is the new name for `pm/frequencies` added in 0.4.1.
-They can be used totally interchangeablly.
+They can be used totally interchangeably.
 Now `pm/stats` is recommended for primary use.

-Analogous to `logs`, `reset!` is useful to clear the whole log data at a time, rathar than clearing each individual log entry one by one calling `reset-key!`:
+Analogous to `logs`, `reset!` is useful to clear the whole log data at a time, rather than clearing each individual log entry one by one calling `reset-key!`:

 ```clojure
 (pm/logs)